 For Category I participants there is no Early Retirement date.
-For Category II participants, you can retire early after you complete 20 years of Credited Service.
+For Category II participants, you can retire early if you are less than age 50 and after you complete 20 years of Credited Service.

 Vesting

 Category I participants hired before August 9, 2004 and Category II participants hired on or before June 30, 2015 vest upon completion of Actual Plan Service plus Transferred Service totaling 5 (five) years.